RhyanRodriguez3/SQL-Guide/README.md

 - Limit commands *limit* the number of rows returned.
 Ex: `TOP` `LIMIT`

-## 2. Database Definition & Manipulation Language (DDL) & Database Manipulation Language (DML)
+## 2. Data Definition & Manipulation Language (DDL) & Data Manipulation Language (DML)
 Manipulate the database tables.
-Commands used to add, modify, or delete data in tables.
+Commands to add, modify, and delete data in tables.

 - Create a new table: `CREATE TABLE();` *ColumnName1 DataType(CharAmnt)*
 > *It is good practice to have the first column be ID*: `PRIMARY KEY` `IDENTITY(1,1),`